Stax on Stax

 Built with Stax

-Stax is an API-first product, so we leveraged the publicly available Stax REST API to build the majority of the customer console.
+Stax is an API-first product, so we leveraged the publicly available Stax REST API to build the majority of the Stax Console.
 Consuming (dogfooding, really) our own REST API means we can road-test functionality and improve our documentation before the functionality is released to customers, acting as our own quality-control.
-Having a GraphQL API that proxies our back end also lets us introduce new features into the Console before they are made public to customers in the Stax REST API— we can simply connect it to AppSync and add it into the Console as 'Beta' functionality.
+Having a GraphQL API that proxies our back end also lets us introduce new features into the Console before they are made public to customers in the Stax REST API— we can simply connect it to AppSync and add it into the Console as 'Preview' functionality.

 Our GraphQL API communicates with the Stax back end by sharing authentication information from AWS Cognito between services.
 This ensures user data remains strictly segregated by a customer's Organization at each step of the process, and maintains an audit trail tied to the specific user that initiated an action.
 Having a single GraphQL API for our front end also lets us enforce role-based access control which means we can enforce restrictions for user actions based their role at a query level.